 "In part due to low usage, the proliferation of excellent property-search tools on real estate websites, and the infrastructure challenge posed by the impending retirement of the Google Base API, we've decided to discontinue the real estate feature within Google Maps on February 10, 2011," the company said in a blog post.

-Home seekers can still use "Google search results to find helpful real estate information and websites" as well as view local businesses, directions and transit times through Google Maps and explore neighborhoods through Google Street View, the company added.
+Home seekers can still use "Google search results to find helpful real estate information and websites" as well as view local businesses, directions, and transit times through Google Maps and explore neighborhoods through Google Street View, the company added.

 "This does not come as a surprise to me.
-Even with Google's huge audience, it shows having listing data is clearly not enough to deliver a good real estate search experience and build audience," said Pete Flint, CEO and co-founder of property search site Trulia.
+Even with Google's huge audience, it shows having listing data is not enough to deliver a good real estate search experience and build an audience," said Pete Flint, CEO and co-founder of property search site Trulia.

 Though Google has touted the ability to upload and search for listings on its site, it has also denied that it seeks to create a "universal MLS" or take on real estate search sites.